 Campouts & Activities

 Currently, Troop 69 has about 25 members and is very active.
 We enjoy outdoor activities such as camping and hiking.
-Every year we take a trip downhill skiing/snowboarding, biking, and our annual (and popular) gourmet cooking campout.
+Nearly every year we take a trip downhill skiing/snowboarding, and biking.
 We also camp one weekend every month during the year (except December) and attend summer camp as a troop.
 We learn outdoor skills such as camping, cooking, and orienteering.

 Past adventures included backpacking, cross-country & downhill skiing, and even camping in a cave and on a submarine.
 These excursions have taken us to New York, South Dakota Black Hills, Colorado, New Mexico, Michigan, Iowa, and Tennessee.
 Not all of our travels are so distant, as we also take advantage of the excellent parks and camps in Illinois and nearby Wisconsin.